unboxed/unboxed.co/source/blog/2015-12-07-event-the-50k-springboard.md

 ## How to use the first £50k of a digital product to build the business case for the next £500k

 You’ve been given the first initial budget for a new digital product idea (or to overhaul an existing one).
 That digital product is going to be the one that makes a real impact.
-But how do you prove the concept for this large, new digital product and unlock a full budget, with **just** the _first_ signed-off £50k… Especially when you’re using Agile…?<br/>
+But how do you prove the concept for this large, new digital product and unlock a full budget, with **just** the _first_ signed-off £50k… Especially when you’re using Agile…?

 This is the great challenge we aimed to overcome at our session on the 30th November 2015, uncovering the techniques to getting full buy-in from the person holding the purse strings, and unlocking that full budget.
-We heard from those who have been faced with this exact challenge in large organisations, in both the public and private sector:<br/>
+We heard from those who have been faced with this exact challenge in large organisations, in both the public and private sector:

 - Melissa Sabella, Director of Product and Innovation - Reed Learning
 - Richard Atherton, Management Consultant, Coach & Programme Manager